MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-hack-exposes-controversial-conduct-within-mod-team.md

 > I can see these problems are still rampant, and it just makes me sad.
 I just want the best for this community, and while I know I’m not very active these days, I still love the game with a passion.

 After this, former Geometry Dash Moderator [YakobNugget noted](https://x.com/yakobnugget_/status/2014370428702101898) that Pauze "really needs to step down if he doesn't want to be the bridge between us and [RobTop] that his role requires, out of everyone in this situation he seems to perform actions based on spite and vibes while completely disregarding what actually happened."

+While most of the community believes Pauze is mostly to blame, statements from former Moderators like Danzmen suggest a systemic issue that has been going on for a while.

+While existing moderators have responsed, their responses have been criticized for not being genuine and [deflecting blame](https://x.com/ThighHighs/status/2013517714044940409).

+# RobTop's Involvement

+As the ultimate person in charge, RobTop has been criticized for the Mod Team's shortcomings.
+It reportedly required Viprin to push Geomaniac's situation all the way up to RobTop to get him unbanned.
+Stellar is still banned as of the publishing of this article.

+But one thing is clear: with Pauze and Viprin being the two most powerful Moderators, but also the two most controversial, there isn't much hope for any reform within the Mod Team.
+Instead, the only person who could do it is RobTop, but as stated earlier, he is clearly checked out of the situation.